asterisk/documentation/docs/Development/Asterisk-Bug-Bounties.md

 ### Finding bug bounties

-The archives of the Asterisk Development mailing list located at <http://lists.digium.com/pipermail/asterisk-dev/> can be used to locate bug bounties.
-For bounties which are also present on the Asterisk issue tracker they will be displayed below:
+The legacy archives of the Asterisk Development mailing list located at <http://lists.digium.com/pipermail/asterisk-dev/> can be used to locate old bug bounties.

- Digium/Asterisk JIRAee634d14-2067-31b4-9ca3-00e0845ec070labels = bounty and status != closed
+Current Asterisk Development mailing list archives are located at <https://groups.io/g/asterisk-dev/>.